If you’d like to pay significantly less tax, here is one good solution: Move your business and/or tax residency to a country with lower tax rates.

 - Anyone who operates a foreign company and intends to actively manage that company remotely from Georgia.

 Reducing your tax liability is certainly not just for multi-millionaires with offshore accounts.
 No matter your income, if the taxes you pay are higher than you’d like, and especially if the benefits and services you receive don’t correspond to the amount of money you pay into the tax system, then moving your tax residency could be the solution.

 However, it is easy to make assumptions about unfamiliar tax systems, and in doing so, to make mistakes that seem to be saving you tax but are actually illegal and may result in back taxes, fines, and penalties later on.

-- Taxes as low as 0%, and typically never more than 20% flat (+ 2% pension, for legal permanent residents only).
+- Taxes as low as 0%, and typically never more than 20% flat (+ 2% pension, for legal permanent residents and citizens only).

 - Low cost of living.
 Up and coming destination.
 Simplified bureaucracy.
 Minimal regulations.